micro-zero/CROSPv0/sim/axi/README.md

 ## Build

-The simulation uses Verilator, and for testing, RISC-V toolchain is also recommanded to be installed.
+The simulation uses Verilator, and for testing, RISC-V toolchain is also recommended to be installed.
 A pre-built docker image can be found at [dockerhub](https://hub.docker.com/r/microzero/riscv-sim).
 Run
 ```